 Before administering a vaccine, it is important to be aware of the source of authority ordering the vaccine, and any relevant nursing practice guidelines, and health institution policy and procedures.
 There is more than one possible legal mechanism that can authorize an order for vaccination.
 There may be a patient-specific order or a directive e.g. from the Medical Officer of Health, and these mechanisms may vary with circumstances and between provinces and territories.

-Prior to the pandemic, Registered Nurses and Registered Psychiatric Nurses, and Licensed Practical Nurses (or Registered Practical Nurses in Ontario) could not, in the majority of cases, administer vaccines without an order or a directive from a Nurse Practitioner or physician as administering a substance by injection is considered a controlled act.1
+Prior to the pandemic, Registered Nurses, Registered Psychiatric Nurses, and Licensed Practical Nurses (or Registered Practical Nurses in Ontario) could not, in the majority of cases, administer vaccines without an order or a directive from a Nurse Practitioner or physician as administering a substance by injection is considered a controlled act.1

-To meet the unprecedented challenge of vaccinating a large population within a short timeframe, many provinces have created exemptions2 that allow nurses to administer the COVID-19 vaccine without an order.3 Even within these general exemptions, nurses are still accountable for complying with any applicable requirements and standards.
+To meet the unprecedented challenge of vaccinating a large population within a short timeframe, many provinces have created exemptions2 that allow nurses to administer the COVID-19 vaccines without an order.3 Even within these general exemptions, nurses are still accountable for complying with any applicable requirements and standards.

-In order to increase the human health resources needed to effectively immunize millions of Canadians as quickly as the COVID-19 vaccine is available, many jurisdictions are enabling a wider range of regulated healthcare professionals, retired health professionals, students and others to administer COVID-19 vaccines by other authorizing mechanisms such as ministerial orders, or new regulations.
+In order to increase the human health resources needed to effectively immunize millions of Canadians as quickly as the COVID-19 vaccines are available, many jurisdictions are enabling a wider range of regulated healthcare professionals, retired health professionals, students and others to administer COVID-19 vaccines by other authorizing mechanisms such as ministerial orders, or new regulations.
 These include Ontario, Manitoba, British Columbia and Québec.
 These individuals do not typically administer vaccines, so nurses may be called upon to supervise them for the otherwise controlled or reserved act of injection.
 Nurses know that proper professional practice goes beyond the completion of tasks, and encompasses principles and knowledge such as infection prevention and control and sufficient assessment before an intervention and evaluation afterwards.
 This knowledge and training makes them ideal to supervise others who are recruited to meet the challenges of the pandemic.
 It is important to note that ministerial orders and new regulations are dynamic and their authority will come to an end when COVID-19 is no longer a serious and immediate threat to public health.

 Knowledge, Skills, and Training